gantsign/development-environment/docs/_docs/getting-started.md

 ## Change your password

 Once provisioning is complete you need to change your password.
-Login using the username `vagrant` and password `vagrant`.
+Login using the username `dev` and password `dev`.
 You'll then be prompted to change your password.

 Pick a strong password and don't reuse another password (e.g. don't use your